 Global Supply/Demand - The emergence of China and India as major commodity consumers continues to influence demand and prices in a wide range of resource commodity markets.
 China is a potential new source of investment funds for British Columbia.
 The Ministry is continuing its engagement in the provincial Asia Pacific Initiative, aimed at positioning British Columbia as the preferred economic and cultural gateway between North America and the Asia-Pacific region.
 The Ministry continues to promote opportunities in British Columbia through trade missions and by hosting overseas delegations.
-North American demand in the oil and gas markets continues to increase while new supply opportunities are limited.
-British Columbia will remain as a significant supplier of natural gas to North American markets.
-The Ministry works to promote exploration for new sources of unconventional gas, for example shale and tight gas.
+British Columbia will remain as a significant supplier of natural gas to North American markets and is looking to expand the Province's market access with a liquefied natural gas export terminal in the coming years.
+The Ministry works to promote exploration for new sources of unconventional gas, for example shale and tight gas, however continental production in excess of current demand has led to lower natural gas prices.
 As one of the richest mineral regions in the world, B.C. can continue to access international opportunities through targeted overseas marketing.